 Housing costs in Coral Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Florida.

-Coral Springs is a decidedly white-collar city, with fully 85.87% of the workforce employed in white-collar jobs, well above the national average.
+Coral Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coral Springs is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Coral Springs who work in office and administrative support (15.07%), sales jobs (12.66%), and management occupations (12.26%).
+There are especially a lot of people living in Coral Springs who work in sales jobs (12.57%), office and administrative support (12.49%), and management occupations (11.76%).

 Also of interest is that Coral Springs has more people living here who work in computers and math than 95% of the places in the US.